eunjae-lee/apitool/README.md

 - `response` : A response object which has been transformed by your `transformResponse`.
 - `context` : A context object with functions to be called when it's not successful.
   - `error(errorCode?: any)` : It returns an error.
-It will not execute next responseValidations.
+Once any of `error`, `retry` or `cancelAll` is called, then it will not execute next validation functions.
 However `after` callbacks will be still executed.
   - `retry(retryNum = 1)` : If you want to retry, call this function.
-The result of retried request will be returned.
+The result from the retried request will be returned.
   - `cancelAll()` : It cancels all the other ongoing requests.
 For example, you can call this when user needs to be logged out due to expired token.
 - `orgResponse` : An original axios response object

 ```js
 const { error, errorType, errorCode, response, orgResponse } = await myAuthApi.get(path);
 ```

-From the example above, `errorType` will be given.

 ## `ErrorType` Schema